 When using TimesTen Classic, an application can call the

 ttCkptBlocking built-in procedure to initiate a blocking checkpoint in order to construct a transaction-consistent checkpoint.
 Blocking checkpoints acquire an exclusive database lock.
 While a blocking checkpoint operation is in progress, any other new transactions are put in a queue behind the checkpointing transaction.
-If any transaction is long-running, it may cause many other transactions to be held up.
+Thus, a long running transaction may cause other transactions to be held up.
 A long-running transaction could prevent a blocking checkpoint from acquiring the exclusive database lock, which could cause the checkpoint and all subsequent transactions to wait until the long-running transaction commits or rolls back (or the checkpoint request is cancelled).
-No transaction log is needed to recover from a blocking checkpoint because the checkpoint record contains the information needed to recover.
+No transaction log is needed to recover from a blocking checkpoint since the checkpoint record contains the information needed to recover.

 During recovery, the latest checkpoint file is read into memory.
 All transactions that have been committed since the last checkpoint and whose log records are on disk are rolled forward from the appropriate transaction log files.
-Note that such transactions include all transactions that were committed durably as well as all transactions whose log records aged out of the in-memory log buffer.
+Note that the transactions on disk include all transactions that were committed durably as well as all transactions whose log records aged out of the in-memory transaction log buffer.
 Uncommitted or rolled-back transactions are not recovered.

 When using TimesTen Classic, if a database becomes invalid or corrupted by a system or process failure, every connection to the database is invalidated.
 When an application reconnects to a failed database, the subdaemon allocates a new memory region for the database and recovers its data from the checkpoint and transaction log files.

-The fundamental motivation behind replication is to make data highly available to applications with minimal performance impact.
+The fundamental motivation behind data replication in TimesTen Classic is to make data highly available to applications with minimal performance impact.
 In addition to its role in failure recovery, replication is also useful for distributing application workloads across multiple databases for maximum performance and for facilitating online upgrades and maintenance.

 Replication is the process of copying data from a master database to a subscriber database.
 Replication at each master and subscriber database is controlled by replication agents that communicate through TCP/IP stream sockets.
 The replication agent on the master database reads the records from the transaction log for the master database.
 It forwards changes to replicated elements to the replication agent on the subscriber database.
 The replication agent on the subscriber then applies the updates to its database.
 If the subscriber agent is not running when the updates are forwarded by the master, the master retains the updates in its transaction log until they can be applied at the subscriber.

 You can increase replication throughput by configuring parallel replication at database creation time.
 You configure the number of threads for applying updates to subscribers.
 The updates are transmitted in commit order.
 See "Configuring automatic parallel replication" in the Oracle TimesTen In-Memory Database Replication Guide for more details.